devspace-sh/devspace/examples/kaniko-minikube/README.md

 You can start the server now with `go run main.go` in the open terminal.
 Now navigate in your browser to `localhost:8080` and you should see the output 'Hello World!'.

-Change something in `main.go` and re-run `go run main.go`.
+Change something in `main.go` locally and re-run `go run main.go`.
 Now just refresh your browser and you should see the changes immediately.